 As mentioned, one of the many goals surrounding knowledge management is to better serve employees.
-When executed well, it is considered a valuable tool that makes employee’s jobs easier, getting more done with less obstacles in the way – it can even help them reach targets more efficiently.
+When executed well, it is considered a valuable tool that makes employee’s jobs easier, getting more done with fewer obstacles in the way – it can even help them reach targets more efficiently.

 Your employees are one of your main users when it comes to knowledge management, so consider their needs and make decisions based on this.
-For example, if siloed knowledge or information ‘hubs’ are a pain point for HR, assign an executive who knows how to tackle such a problem.
+For example, if siloed knowledge or information ‘hubs’ are a pain point, assign an executive who knows how to tackle such a problem.
 If the sheer volume of routine questions is becoming a burden to contact centre employees, choose knowledge management software that can automate FAQs by using web self-service.

 Knowledge is always being accumulated.
-To prevent it being siloed within teams, forgotten, or lost when employees leave, ensure regular knowledge acquisition exercises are carried out.
+To prevent it from being siloed within teams, forgotten, or lost when employees leave, ensure regular knowledge acquisition exercises are carried out.
 This is the ultimate knowledge management best practice.